Price

 -

-One of the spouses, on the basis of the mutual consent of the other spouse, may receive a national family allowance for all children who are jointly reared, not only for their children.
+Based on the voluntary consent of the other spouse, one of the spouses may receive the State Family Benefit for all jointly raised children, not only for their own children.

 Process description